 I say “kind of” because in reality Cosimo is played by two twins, Cosimo and Damiano Amato.
 I was always after Damiano, but for the short film I had to use Cosimo because Damiano wasn’t having it.
 Finally, by the time it was time to make the feature, Damiano came around to the idea and the film is all the better for it.

-You have managed to get remarkable leading performances out of non-professional actors Pio Amato (and his family) in A Ciambra and Koudous Seihon in Mediterranea, as well as from all the locals in the supporting roles.
+You have managed to get remarkable leading performances out of non-professional actors Pio Amato (and his family).
 What’s your approach in working with cast?